conechmuadong/dictionaryCpp/README.md

 1. Search words' meanings
 2. Add word and meanings to data file
-3. Deleta word in data file
+3. Delete a word in data file

 # update 13/02/2022